Logo-stateuniv

 Community Service

-Davidson’s commitment to community service is reflected in the twenty-six student-run programs that comprise United Community Action.
+This school’s commitment to community service is reflected in the twenty-six student-run programs that comprise United Community Action.
 From day one, the Freshman Service Experience introduces students to service in and around the Davidson community with a focus on poverty, the environment, children, and senior citizens.
-Reflecting the diversity of the student body, opportunities range from scaling roofs with Habitat for Humanity, translating for recent immigrants at a local medical clinic, and working with CROP to organize an annual hunger-awareness week.
+Reflecting the diversity of the student body, opportunities range from scaling roofs with Habitat for Humanity, translating for recent immigrants at a local medical clinic to working with CROP to organize an annual hunger-awareness week.
 Four annual grants for environmental service and summer programs total upwards of $75,000 to make student projects a reality.

 Student Enrollment Demographics